 Instructions to set up variations

-Let’s start off with Message Variations for quizzes.
+Let’s start off with message variations for quizzes.
 If a user scored very badly on a quiz - you don’t want to send out a “Great job - you scored 2/10”.
 Message Variations can solve this by allowing you to create a variation of a message based on rules you program to create a more suitable response.

-I have created a quiz of 5 questions, and added a user attribute, “autumn quiz”, to each answer.
+I have created a quiz of 5 questions, and added a user attribute, “autumnquiz”, to each answer.
 Make sure you keep this consistent (which is easy with the handy drop down menu!)

 Once you have built your questions and answers, create a “score” message - this is the message that can hold multiple Message Variations.
 First type out your default message.
 This may not be necessary, but is a good idea just in case the rules you’re about to create aren’t relevant to the user, or if they received a neutral score such as 3 out 5.